 She married Robert Lee Lillywhite in the Logan Temple on Dec.
 16, 1960.
 She was the mother of six children, (five surviving).
 The family spent another ten years in the South Pacific in Tonga, New Zealand, Western and America Samoa, and Tahiti.

 A valiant member of the Church of Jesus Christ of Latter-day Saints, Robert and Ofa served five missions for the Church, in the Salt Lake Temple, New Zealand, South Africa, Hawaii, and Virginia, Chesapeake.
 She dedicated her life to her family, but always kept busy with crafts of all sorts.
 She worked tirelessly with her husband to build a beautiful home filled with love.
 Always willing to serve others, she was quick to volunteer her time and talents.
 She loved to play the piano and spent time practicing almost every day.
 She loved flowers and gardening and taught her children the value of work.
 She is loved and will be missed every day.

 She is preceded in death by her parents, son, brother (Hyde Dunn), and one great-grandson.
 And is survived by her husband Robert, her children Brad (Brenda) Lillywhite, Linay (Roger) Robison, Krishna (Scott) Nelson, Suzanne (Kirt) Merrill, Colette (Phil) Reid, her sister Karen Black, 13 grandchildren and 10 great-grandchildren.

 Funeral Service will be held on Tuesday, November 26, 2019, at 1:00 p.m. at the Compton Bench Chapel, 850 North Compton Road, Farmington, Utah.
 A viewing will be held prior to services from 11:00 a.m.-12:30 p.m.

-To send flowers to Ofa's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Ofa Dunn Lillywhite, please visit our floral store.